Beef lovers, this recipe is for you!

 - 2 tbsp soy sauce

 - ½ lbs ribeye beef

 - 1 green onion chopped

-- pinch of beni-shoga red pickled ginger (optional)
+- 1 pinch beni-shoga red pickled ginger (optional)

 - Cook the rice in your rice cooker and set aside.